LearningHub_header_Buffalo_CanalBoats_1800x564.jpg

 An Engineering Marvel

-Originally four feet deep and 40 feet wide, the Erie Canal cut through fields, forests, rocky cliffs, and swamps; crossed rivers on aqueducts; and overcame hills with 83 lift locks.
-The project engineers and contractors had little experience building canals, so this massive project served as the nation's first practical school of civil engineering.
+Originally four feet deep and 40 feet wide, the Erie Canal cut through fields, forests, rocky cliffs, and swamps; crossed rivers on aqueducts; and climbed hills by way of 83 lift locks.
+Because few engineers or contractors had canal‑building experience, the project became the nation's first practical school of civil engineering.

 Some laborers were Irish immigrants, but most were U.S.-born.
-For eight years of wet, heat, and cold, they felled trees and excavated, mostly by hand and animal power, mile after mile.
-They devised equipment to uproot trees and pull stumps and developed hydraulic cement that hardened under water.
-With hand drills and black powder they blasted rocks.
-Their ingenuity and labor made the Erie Canal the engineering and construction triumph of its day.
+For eight years they endured wet, hot, and freezing conditions while felling trees and excavating mile after mile—mostly with hand tools and animal power.
+They invented equipment to remove stumps, developed hydraulic cement that hardened underwater, and blasted rock with hand drills and black powder.
+Their ingenuity and hard labor made the Erie Canal the engineering triumph of its era.

 LockportLocks_c1880.jpg